Data Security

 Data Classification

 DDI classifies personal data we collect and process into four categories, each requiring specific actions to ensure security.
 Data collected is reviewed on a periodic basis and classified according to its use, sensitivity, and importance.
-See the Confidential Information Policy for details.

 Technical and Organizational Measures